mspcvsp/RepData_PeerAssessment1/PA1_template.md

 activityData <- data.table(activityData)
 ```
 ## What is mean total number of steps taken per day?
-My rationale for transforming the activityData variable from a data.frame
+An advantage of transforming the activityData variable from a data.frame
 to a data.table is that this data type was designed to work with large
 datasets.
 For example, the first statement in the
 *computeTotalNumberStepsPerDay()* function defined in the following code chunk